 Michael Porter, a 20-year sommelier -- along with Top Chef alum Bret Pelaggi -- took his favorite bottles and created an entire menu of stuff to pair with them at this Coral Gables hot spot.
 Try the veal sweetbreads with gnocchi, beech mushrooms and gremolata with the J.L.
 Chave Mon Coeur 2010 Côtes du Rhône.
 Pair with any of their 20+ wines by the three or 6oz glass, or one of their 100+ by the bottle.

-Peruvian culinary mastermind Maestro Gaston Acurio's plating up the best South American bites you'll find in Miami, like the cuasas -- whipped potatoes served in a mini-boat under stuff like tuna tartare and grilled octopus.
-Or if you want more meat while you sit bayside at the Mandarin Oriental, grab some Wagyu beef anticuchos.
+Peruvian culinary mastermind Maestro Gaston Acurio's plating up the best South American bites you'll find in Miami at this chic spot inside the Mandarin Oriental Hotel.
+The decor is refined by the flavors are bold.
+There are cuasas -- whipped potatoes served in a mini-boat under stuff like tuna tartare and grilled octopus-- and ceviche galore.
+Or if you want more meat while you sit bayside, grab some Wagyu beef anticuchos.

 From the folks who brought you Lokal and with a mission to bring seriously high quality craft brews to SoFla, Kush has 18 speciality suds on tap and a limited-edition menu featuring made-from-scratch items like chicken and waffles.